Bwilliamson55/n8n-nodes-clickup-lookup/README_TEMPLATE.md

-# n8n-nodes-_node-name_
+# n8n-nodes-clickuplookup

 This is an n8n community node.
-It lets you use _app/service name_ in your n8n workflows.
+It lets you easily compare values to drop-down fields and their options in ClickUp, in your n8n workflows.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.
+[ClickUp](https://clickup.com) is a highly versatile and powerful project management tool that can be used by both teams and individuals.
+It combines important business application features and consolidates company project data into a single online solution.

+There is already a [core ClickUp node in n8n](https://n8n.io/integrations/clickup/) - but it does standard actions like getting and setting tasks, fields, settings, etc. ClickUp fields can be complex and dynamic - often you do not know the ID of the field you want to work with, or what values may be available there.
+The work arounds for comparing incoming data against field values or field value options are not fun.
+This node is intended to releive that pain.

+Currently this node only looks up against drop-down fields, one list at a time.
+This will be expanding to support other field types and scopes soon.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.